vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 </em>

 ### Filtering strategies and serving performance
-From a performance and serving cost perspective, one can on a high level summarize the filtering strategies:
+From a performance and serving cost perspective, a high level summary the filtering strategies:

 * Pure approximate nearest neighbor search without filters is the cheapest.
 * *Post-filtering* is less resource-intensive than pre-filtering for the same number of `targetHits`.